jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 We can use various commands to generate reports about area, energy, and timing.
 The `report_timing` command will show the critical path through the design.
 Part of the report is displayed below.

-{TODO update snippets on reports to reflect a new build with the new tutorial}
+Note that this report was generated using a clock constraint of 300ps.

 ```
  dc_shell> report_timing -nosplit -transition_time -nets -attributes
   ...